 MSD of Wabash County serves students in five townships (except that portion of Noble Township which comprises Wabash City Schools) of southern Wabash County, covering 292 square miles in a beautiful, rural/small town environment.

-The district consists of seven schools with about 2600 students.
-There are four elementary schools and three junior-senior high schools.
-One of the high schools is White's Jr.-Sr. High School which provides education for about 150 students from across the state who are residents at White's Residential and Family Services as a result of a court placement.
+The district consists of six schools with about 2100 students.
+There are three elementary schools and three junior-senior high schools.
+One of the high schools is White's Jr.-Sr. High School which provides education for approximately 190 students from across the state who are residents at White's Residential and Family Services as a result of a court placement.
 In addition, the district is the LEA for special education services to students in four school districts.

-The district offers a comprehensive curriculum featuring Reading Recovery, Early Prevention of School Failure, Writing to Read, Counseling/Remediation program, Title I program, Hands-On Science, gifted/talented program, Advanced Placement courses, distance learning via IHETS, Tech Prep, cooperative Fine Arts program, and an expansive summer school curriculum.
-MSD has approximately two hundred certified employees.
+The district offers a comprehensive curriculum featuring Readers Workshop, Response to Intervention, Writing Units of Study, Counseling/Remediation program, Title I program, STEAM and Makerspace activities, gifted/talented program, Advanced Placement courses, online learning, Career Based Programing (Agriculture, Family & Consumer Science, Business, Industrial Arts), partner with Heartland Career Center, Fine Arts program, and an expansive summer school curriculum.
+MSD has approximately four hundred employees (teacher contracts.)

 All school facilities are modern and in excellent condition.
-Technology is an integral part of instruction.
-All buildings are networked for audio, data, and video communications.
+Technology is an integral part of instruction as we are a one-to-one district.
+All K-2 students have iPads and each student grades 3-12 have MacBooks.
+All buildings are networked with audio, data, and video communications.

 ABOUT THE COMMUNITY